 "If the Mazda3 goes to prep-school, then Mazdaspeed3 is the berserk brother trying to knock up the cheerleaders.
 It's a Mazda3 on MDMA-laced protein shakes.
 A mad-science experiment to tame 263 horsepower through the front wheels.
 And I'll be damned if it isn't fun."

 "Voila.
 The GLI is now a GTI with a trunk.
 I wasn't expecting to enjoy the GLI.
 In all honesty, the only Jetta I've ever desired was the TDI Cup, and that was just a sticker package and a different bumper.
 This one might not look as good as the TDI Cup did, but I bet it drives way better.
 It's in the running for the most surprisingly enjoyable car I've driven this year.

-"To have any hope of success, Chrysler knew their marriage to Fiat would be key; and that partnership enabled Dodge to utilize an acclaimed platform from across the pond: the Alfa Romeo Giulietta.
-But with this platform comes expectation, and as we've seen before: when people expect, it's easy to fall flat."
+"To have any hope of success, Chrysler knew their marriage to Fiat would be key; and that partnership enabled Dodge to utilize an acclaimed platform from across the pond: the Alfa Romeo Giulietta."

 "The result of this is a car company completely unfettered by heritage or tradition, and that gives them the freedom to try some things other companies balk at.
 The Veloster Turbo is a great example of this."